Multi-rank Subspace Change-point Detection with Application in Monitoring Robotic Swarms: Theoretical analysis

-\paragraph{Post-change increment.} To specify the post-change increment, we invoke the Central Limit Theorem argument for the eigenvectors of the sample covariance matrix $\hat{\Sigma}_t$.
-Assuming that the population eigenvalues $\{\lambda_i: i=1,\dots,d\}$ are distinct, each sample eigenvector $\hat{u}_i$ is approximately Gaussian distributed around the true eigenvector $u_i$, with covariance scaling as $w^{-1}$ \citep{paul2007asymptotics}.
+\paragraph*{Post-change increment.} To specify the post-change increment, we utilize the asymptotic properties of the sample eigenvectors.
+Throughout Section \ref{sec:analysis}, we impose the following assumption for theoretical analysis. \begin{assumption} Assume the following for the true subspace covariance structure. \begin{enumerate} \item[(i)] The subspace dimension $d$ remains a constant. \item[(ii)] The population eigenvalues $\{\lambda_i: i = 1, \dots, d\}$ are distinct and are ordered as $\lambda_1 > \dots > \lambda_d > 0$. \end{enumerate} \end{assumption} Under Assumption \ref{assumption:covariance_structure}, each sample eigenvector $\hat{u}_{i, t+w}$ is approximately Gaussian distributed around the true eigenvector $u_i$, with covariance scaling as $w^{-1}$ \citep{anderson1963asymptotic, paul2007asymptotics}.
 Based on this approximation, we derive the following expression for the post-change mean of the increment.
 A detailed derivation can be found in Appendix \ref{app:proofs}.

+\begin{remark}[Eigenvalue multiplicity] Assumption~\ref{assumption:covariance_structure}(ii) requires distinct spike eigenvalues.
+This condition is imposed for proof convenience in the eigenvector perturbation arguments.
+The proposed detection statistic depends only on the estimated rank-$d$ signal subspace through the projection matrix, rather than on the ordering of individual eigenvectors.
+Consequently, the procedure remains well-defined when the spikes have multiplicity, as in several of our simulation settings in Section~\ref{sec:experiments}. \end{remark}